isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         # Specify if the server should lookup in-subnet reservations.
         "reservations-in-subnet": false,
         # Specify if the server can assume that all reserved addresses
         # are out-of-pool.
+It can be ignored because "reservations-in-subnet"
+        # is false, but if it is specified, it is inherited to "shared-networks"
+        # and "subnet4" levels.
-        "reservations-out-of-pool": false,
+        # "reservations-out-of-pool": false,
         "shared-networks": [{
             "subnet4": [
                 {